kingatlas/jest-junit-reporter/README.md

 }
 ```

-There are other options for naming test names:
+There are other options for naming test suites:
 * `testSuiteNamePrefix`: Add prefix to test-suites names
 * `testSuiteNameFromAncestors`: Use ancestors root title (`describe`)